 Ask your most loyal clients if they’d be happy to leave you an online review.
 Encourage your team to invite online reviews from their clients – and offer a monthly or quarterly incentive for those who get the most positive reviews.

 Offer regular positive reviewers an occasional service upgrade or free product as a thank you for their support.
-But never offer rewards or incentives in exchange for a good review as this is against the big online platforms’ guidelines.
+But never offer rewards or incentives in exchange for a good review as this is against most online platforms’ guidelines.

 3. Respond to reviews

 - Always respond to positive reviews (including any received by email or text)

 - Deal quickly and efficiently with negative comments by offering an apology and a practical solution.
 After your initial online response, always take the discussion offline.